Wolverines overcome 15-point deficit, beat UCLA 78-69 in OT

 UCLA: After their home game on Wednesday against Montana was canceled because of area wildfires, the Bruins lost a tough one to Michigan.
 Now, UCLA has another layoff before hosting Cincinnati on Dec.
 16. The Bruins’ only other setback came Nov.
 20 against Creighton.

-Michigan: Coming off the Ohio State loss, the Wolverines picked up a potential season-changing win against the Bruins.
+Michigan: Coming off Monday’s loss at Ohio State after letting a big lead slip away, the Wolverines recovered against the Bruins.
 Michigan has another challenging game ahead at Texas on Tuesday, before facing Detroit Mercy, Alabama A&M and Jacksonville.

-“It’s a long season, you have to learn from those games,” Matthews said of the Ohio State defeat.
-“At the same time, you have to have a short memory.
-I told my teammates, ‘Lets stay together and worry about the next game at hand.'”

 UP NEXT